bo-bh/bbh_website/content/talk/ACL-rightscon/index.md

 draft: false
 event: RightsCon 2022
 event_url: https://rightscon.summit.tc/
-excerpt: A workshop from Accountability Case Labs about the place of the courts in the algorithmic accountability space.
+excerpt: A RightsCon 2022 workshop from Accountability Case Labs about the place of the courts in the algorithmic accountability space.
 featured: true
 layout: single
 links: